SiEPIC/openEBL-2024-02/README.md

  - Create a <a href="https://help.github.com/articles/using-pull-requests/">Pull Request</a> -- this will notify the team of your contribution, which we can aggregate into the main design file
  - Return to the main repository, and check for the merged design

+## Automated GitHub Actions

+1) Running the files in the "submissions/KLayout Python" folder, to generate the designs
+2) Performing Manufacturing DRC verification on the designs in the "submissions" folder, and outputing the errors as an Artifact
+3) Performing Functional verification on the designs in the "submissions" folder, and outputing the errors as an Artifact
+4) Merging the designs from the "submissions" folder, and outputing merged layout as an Artifact